-These things will make life easier for you, and them too!
+These things will make life easier for you and them too!

 It’s best to have everything set up so that it is easy to get all the kids in and out of the car quickly and effortlessly.

-Make sure you have all the postpartum must-haves all ready to go before the baby arrives so you’re not sending your partner out in the middle of the night to buy you large pads.
+Make sure you have all the postpartum must-haves all ready to go before the baby arrives so that you’re not sending your partner out in the middle of the night to buy you large pads.

-Make sure you have lots of support at your disposal to help you cope with post partum hormones.
+Make sure you have lots of support at your disposal to help you cope with postpartum hormones.
 This could mean making sure you’ve got close friends that are easy to get a hold of and family that can come and help you out.

 Saving money is important, especially when you have kids to care for.
 Think about how much a baby costs and if you have the work hours to cover maternity leave for the first 6 weeks after birth.

-you may also have hospital bills to cover, doctor bills and then eventually childcare bills to pay.
+You may also have hospital bills to cover, doctor bills, and then eventually childcare bills to pay.
 Keep all those things in mind when preparing for baby number 3.